AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/text-editor.md

 ![platform-repo](../assets/platform-repo.png)

-Next, select **[!UICONTROL Fork]**.
+In the main page of the Platform GitHub repository, select **Fork**.

 ![fork](../assets/fork.png)

-To clone the repository to your local machine, select **[!UICONTROL Code]**.
-From the dropdown menu that appears, select **[!UICONTROL HTTPS]** and then, select **[!UICONTROL Open with GitHub Desktop]**.
-For more information, see the tutorial on [setting up Git repository locally for documentation](https://experienceleague.adobe.com/docs/contributor/contributor-guide/setup/local-repo.html?lang=en#create-a-local-clone-of-the-repository).
+To clone the repository to your local machine, select **Code**.
+From the dropdown menu that appears, select **HTTPS** and then, select **Open with GitHub Desktop**.

+>[!TIP]
+>
+>For more information, see the tutorial on [setting up Git repository locally for documentation](https://experienceleague.adobe.com/docs/contributor/contributor-guide/setup/local-repo.html?lang=en#create-a-local-clone-of-the-repository).

 ![open-git-desktop](../assets/open-git-desktop.png)

-Next, allow for a few moments for GitHub Desktop to clone the experience-platform.en repository.
+Next, allow for a few moments for GitHub Desktop to clone the `experience-platform.en` repository.

 ![cloning](../assets/cloning.png)

 Once the cloning process is complete, head to GitHub Desktop to create a new branch.
-Select **[!UICONTROL Master]** and then select **[!UICONTROL New branch]**
+Select **Master** from the top navigation and then select **New branch**

 ![new-branch](../assets/new-branch.png)

-In the popover panel that appears, enter a descriptive name for your branch, and then select **[!UICONTROL Create branch]**.
+In the popover panel that appears, enter a descriptive name for your branch, and then select **Create branch**.

 ![create-branch-vs](../assets/create-branch-vs.png)

-Next, select **[!UICONTROL Publish branch]**.
+Next, select **Publish branch**.

 ![publish-branch](../assets/publish-branch.png)